 We hear about Palaces that are built under donor’s money that should build Palestine.
-And the PA eternal structure is just about some beneficiaries of the situation.
+And the PA eternal structure is just to some beneficiaries of the situation.

 I was briefly watching the speech.
 With two females on his left and right.
-One of them is the mayor of Bethlehem and the other is the minister of justice.
+One of them is the mayor of Bethlehem, and the other is the minister of justice.
 In my country.
-If you are a Christian, a woman, and Fateh you are likely become a minister.
-Thanks the quota.
+If you are a Christian, a woman, and Fateh you are likely to become a minister.
+Thanks to the quota.
 The scene seemed a bit of ridiculous.
 A scene carefully prepared to set an impression of a liberal image with two women on the sides of the president.
-Everything that appears seems catastrophic even coordination and preparation to such events.
+Everything that appears seems catastrophic event coordination and preparation of such incidents.

 Everything is going towards an immense destructive fall…

 Only elections can make a move towards some hope.